Jaxswat/BioShock-Infinite-Steam-VR/README.md

-# Bioshock: Infinite for SteamVR Home
+# BioShock: Infinite for SteamVR Home

 I like BioShock: Infinite so I wanted to make an experience around it in SteamVR Home.
 This repository contains the code and other custom tools I wrote to make it.